yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

     "./dmafix.png"
 >}}

 byte[] also improved the way OpenGL interprets face flips depth, [replacing the previously reported fix](https://yuzu-emu.org/entry/yuzu-progress-report-apr-2022/#saving-princess-peach-yet-again).
+Face flips are a uncommon configuration on the GPU.
-The previous implementation had terrible peformance in OpenGL, making it virtually unplayable.
+The previous implementation had bad rendering in OpenGL, making it virtually unplayable.

-While this wasn't an issue while using Vulkan, now `Super Mario 64` and `Super Mario Galaxy` {{< gh-hovercard "8314" "are playable in both APIs." >}}
+While this wasn't an issue while using Vulkan (performance aside), now `Super Mario 64` and `Super Mario Galaxy` {{< gh-hovercard "8314" "are playable in both graphics APIs." >}}
 Fermi GPU users rejoyce.

 {{< imgs